goliatone/wee-things-workshop/README.md

 ```
 esp flash nodemcu_integer_0.9.6-dev_20150627.bin
 ```
-The script should provide some feedback in the terminal window while is executing.
+The script should provide some feedback in the terminal window while it is executing.

 ```
 Connecting...